CharlieA0/charliea0.github.io/_posts/2019-10-14-Going_Less_Zoom.md

 They've since changed the rules to just add a minute penalty, but limiting power is still required to have a competitive car.
 Our unlimited runs with the 2019 car have shown it will happily use more than 100 kW during acceleration if we let it.
 During competition we had to limit the driver's maximum torque command by about a third to prevent exceeding the power limit.
 This was a big performance hit.

 I'm responsible for implementing a better solution this year - one which only limits torque as necessary.
-The mechanical engineers in the audiance might already have an idea for a strategy.
+The mechanical engineers in the audience might already have an idea for a strategy.

 We can compute mechanical power, $ P = \tau \cdot \omega $, right?
 And we know motor speed from the Emrax motor's resolver.
 So can't we just limit torque, $ \tau = \frac{P}{\omega} $ such to never exceed 80 kW?
-There could be some inaccuarcies from variation in motor efficiency over the torque-speed curve, but nothing a a dynometer test and look-up table won't solve.
+There could be some inaccuracies from variation in motor efficiency over the torque-speed curve, but nothing a dynometer test and look-up table won't solve.

 <figure>
  <img src="/assets/EMRAX-Efficiency.png" alt="Efficiency Map" width="700" height="500" />